zed-industries/zed/docs/src/assistant/commands.md

 ## Extensibility

-The Zed team plans for assistant commands to be extensible, but this isn't quite ready yet.
-Stay tuned!
+A Zed extension can expose custom slash commands in it's API; this means that you too can have your own slash commands.

-Zed is open source, and all the slash commands are defined in the [assistant crate](https://github.com/zed-industries/zed/tree/main/crates/assistant/src/slash_command).
-If you are interested in creating your own slash commands a good place to start is by learning from the existing commands.
+Click [here](../extensions/slash-commands.md) to find out how to define them.